dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 > With creativity and impromptu speaking skills, this approach also suits the **General Evaluator** role.

-### Opening (15 seconds)
+#### Opening (15 seconds)

-Thank you, Madam/Mister Toastmaster.
+Good [morning/afternoon/evening] Madam/Mister Toastmaster, fellow Toastmasters, and guests.
 Today, I had the privilege of experiencing a speech that seamlessly blended compelling ideas with heartfelt delivery—a testament to both skill and courage.

 **Tips:**
 - Keep it positive and concise
 - Avoid restating the speech title or summary—focus on impact

-#### 15 Evaluator Opening Lines
+#### Sample Evaluator Opening Lines

-1. Thank you, Madam/Mister Toastmaster.
+1. Good [morning/afternoon/evening] Madam/Mister Toastmaster.
 Today, I witnessed a speech that was a delightful blend of passion, structure, and heart.
-2. This evening, I had the privilege of watching a story unfold—one that kept us engaged from the first word to the last.
+2. Good [morning/afternoon/evening] fellow Toastmasters and guests.
+This evening, I had the privilege of watching a story unfold—one that kept us engaged from the first word to the last.
-3. Madam/Mister Toastmaster, fellow Toastmasters, and guests—today’s speech exemplified how well-crafted words can leave a lasting impression.
+3. Good [morning/afternoon/evening] Madam/Mister Toastmaster, fellow Toastmasters, and guests—today’s speech exemplified how well-crafted words can leave a lasting impression.
-4. A great speech entertains the mind and touches the heart.
+4. Good [morning/afternoon/evening] everyone.
+A great speech entertains the mind and touches the heart.
 Today, we experienced both.
-5. Some speeches teach, some inspire.
+5. Good [morning/afternoon/evening] fellow Toastmasters.
+Some speeches teach, some inspire.
 This one did both while keeping us captivated throughout.
-6. Madam/Mister Toastmaster, what we saw today was more than a speech—it was a journey.
+6. Good [morning/afternoon/evening] Madam/Mister Toastmaster, what we saw today was more than a speech—it was a journey.
-7. Today’s speech reminded us that authenticity is the best form of persuasion.
+7. Good [morning/afternoon/evening] everyone.
+Today’s speech reminded us that authenticity is the best form of persuasion.
-8. A good speech speaks to the mind; a great one speaks to the heart.
+8. Good [morning/afternoon/evening] fellow Toastmasters.
+A good speech speaks to the mind; a great one speaks to the heart.
 This was the latter.
-9. From the moment the speaker began, there was an undeniable connection with the audience.
+9. Good [morning/afternoon/evening] Madam/Mister Toastmaster.
+From the moment the speaker began, there was an undeniable connection with the audience.
-10. Speeches are like music—today’s had rhythm, flow, and moments that truly resonated.
+10. Good [morning/afternoon/evening] everyone.
+Speeches are like music—today’s had rhythm, flow, and moments that truly resonated.
-11. I had the pleasure of listening to a speech rich in both substance and style.
-12. Madam/Mister Toastmaster, today’s speech perfectly illustrated how preparation meets passion.
-13. A powerful message, skillful delivery, and genuine emotion—today’s speech had all three.
-14. Occasionally, a speech reminds us why we joined Toastmasters—today was one such moment.
-15. Madam/Mister Toastmaster, evaluating this speech is like reviewing a fine piece of art—full of details worth appreciating.

-### Commendations (75 seconds)
+#### Commendations (75 seconds)

 **Purpose:** Highlight what worked well and why it was effective.